Naros/governance/GOVERNANCE.md

 ## Voting rules and procedures

-The Debezium project uses a voting system to guarantee no single member can dominate the project, and ensures continued success and diversity in the project's forward vision.
+The Debezium project uses a voting system to guarantee no single member or entity can dominate the project, and ensures continued success and diversity in the project's forward vision.

-The formal voting process involves the creation of a GitHub issue, pull request, or steering committee mailing list email thread.
+The formal voting process involves the creation of a GitHub issue or pull request.
-A vote is indicated by specifying `yes` or `no` on the issue, pull request, or mailing list thread.
+A vote is indicated by specifying `yes` or `no` on the issue or pull request, which can include the thumbs-up or thumbs-down emojis.
 After a defined period of time, votes are tallied, and the outcome is published.

 Debezium uses several voting mechanisms and procedures for various purposes.